 The CHAIRMAN.
-Mr. Lincoln, the IHS, why do you enter contracts, knowing that the agency won't be able to pay for them?
+Mr. Lincoln, the IHS, why do you enter con-

+tracts, knowing that the agency won't be able to pay for them?

 Mr. LINCOLN.
 Under the Indian Self-Determination and Education Assistance Act, especially Title I of that Act, there are provisions that require the agency to receive and accept a proposal from a tribe.
-We have-
+We havestatutory requirement for us.